Avishai Cohen Trio

 • Avishai Cohen - bass, vocals

-Over the last twenty-five years Internationally acclaimed bassist, singer, composer Avishai Cohen, has grown to be one of the heavyweights of contemporary jazz, with a catalogue to rival those of even the most legendary in the field of jazz… and beyond.
+Over the last 30 years internationally acclaimed bassist, singer, composer Avishai Cohen, has grown to be one of the heavyweights and leaders of contemporary jazz, with a catalogue to rival those of even the most legendary in the field of jazz… and beyond.

-His captivating live performances, unique sound and musical statement are now extensively known throughout every corner of the world, attracting large live audiences, listeners and passionate fans.
-Cohen’s music has shaped and influenced many.‘
+His captivating live performances , unique sound and musical statement is now extensively known throughout every corner of the world, attracting large live audiences, listeners and passionate fans.
+Cohen music has shaped and influenced many.

-Cohen, who has always distinguished himself in the past as a great promoter and discoverer of new, young gifted musicians, once again Cohen brings exceptional talent with this young fresh new trio configuration, Guy Moskovich on piano and young Israeli drummer Roni Kaspi.
+Cohen, always distinguished himself in the past as a great promoter and discoverer of new, young gifted musicians.
+Again, here Cohen brings exceptional young talent to the fore with Itay Simhovich on piano and Eviatar Slivnik on drums.

 Press Quotes